October is a wonderful time to enjoy Chicago, and in this post, we list some of the top things to do in 2023.

 5. Get Your Fitness On

-The annual Bank of America Chicago Marathon and Fitness Expo takes place October 6th through 9th, 2022.
+The annual Bank of America Chicago Marathon and Fitness Expo takes place on October 8th.

-The Chicago Marathon is one of the six World Marathon Majors, and brings in runners from all 50 states and over 100 countries!
+It is one of the six World Marathon Majors, bringing in runners from all 50 states and over 100 countries!

-Prior to Race Day, you will find the Fitness Expo, which hosts over 200 exhibits with Bank of America Chicago Marathon Merchandise, as well as the best in running apparel, footwear, and nutrition.
+Prior to Race Day, you will find the Health Fitness Expo, which hosts over 200 exhibits, as well as the best in running apparel, footwear, and nutrition.

 6. Attend a Film Festival